hpiercehoffman/AC215_FlavorFusion/README.md

 ### preprocess_google container ###
 - This container reads 2GB of Google Local data and filters out non-restaurant businesses and low-quality reviews.
 - The inputs for this container are the following:
-    - Input and output filepaths (must be mounted in `docker-volumes`)
+    - Input and output filepaths (must be mounted in `docker-volumes` or downloaded from GCP)
     - Preprocessing parameters
     - Secrets file (contains service account credentials for Google Cloud)
-- The output from this container is
+- The output from this container is a CSV file containing merged data for all businesses, where the columns are business name, location, and all reviews seperated by a special token.
-- Output from this container stored on mounted folder

-1. `src/preprocess_google/preprocess.py` Here we do preprocessing on our Google Local dataset.
+1. `src/preprocess_google/preprocess_google.py` Here we do preprocessing on our Google Local dataset.
 We read the reviews and metadata json files, filter them according to input parameters, and combine them such that all reviews for each restaraunt are concatenated by a special separating token.
+We also introduce capability to download raw data from GCP and upload outputs to GCP.
 1. `src/preprocess_google/utils.py` This file includes utility functions such as reading json files, plus an array of business labels relating to restaurants.
 1. `src/preprocess_google/cors.py` This file enables CORS to connect to Label Studio directly from GCS Bucket.
 1. `src/preprocess_google/Dockerfile` This docker sets up a `pipenv` virtual environment for data processing.
 In the file, we use our service account to connect to Google Cloud.
 We then create a user named `app` and install the required python packages from `src/preprocess_google/Pipfile`.